cody-pearson/admin-notes/Bash Cheat Sheet.md

 + `set -o verbose`      - alternative (set option in script)
 + `bash -x scriptname`  - echo commands after command-line processing
 + `set -o xtrace`       - alternative (set option in script)
++ `bash -C scriptname`  - prevent overwriting of files by redirection
++ `set -o noclobber`    - alternative (set option in script)
++ `shopt -s nullglob`   - filename patterns which match no files to expand to a null string, rather than themselves (set in script)
++ `bash -e scriptname`  - abort script at first error, when a command exits with non-zero status (except in loops, if-tests, lists)
++ `set -o errexit`      - alternative (set option in script)